top of page

 MY BIO

-• I am a graduate student in Earth Sciences interested in the coevolution of the biosphere and the physical planet, which I look at through the lens of sedimentology, petrography, stable isotope geochemistry, and cosmogenic nuclide geochemistry.
+• I am a PhD candidate in Earth Sciences at the University of Southern California, interested in the coevolution of the macroscopic biosphere and the physical planet, which I look at through the lens of sedimentology, geophysical field techniques, petrography, stable isotope geochemistry, cosmogenic nuclide geochemistry.

-• I am most interested in how large organisms (eg., plants, mammals, etc) change geomorphology, biogeochemical cycles, and climate.
+• I am most interested in how large organisms (e.g., plants, large mammals, etc) change geomorphology, biogeochemical cycles, and climate.

-• I am also investigating how humans have affected erosional fluxes in the Channel Islands of California, starting from the first humans on the island (Ancestral Chumash ~13,500 BP) to the arrival of ranchers and herder on the island (~1800 AD) to the present.
+• I am investigating how humans have affected erosional fluxes (i.e., soil depletion) in the Channel Islands of California, starting from the first humans on the island (Ancestral Chumash ~13,500 BP) to the arrival of ranchers and herders on the island (~1800 AD) to the present.

 Adit Ghosh.jpg